WVURAIL/dspira/labs/03/README.md

 **The Frequency Sink takes the Fourier Transform of the incoming signal and plots the output of the fourier transform**

-Place another ``QT Frequency Sink`` and change the number of inputs to the number of fourier series sinusoids you have in your flowgraph and feed all the sinusoids (vis-a-vis the individual fourier series terms) into the frequency sink
+Place another ``QT Frequency Sink`` and change the number of inputs to the number of Fourier series sinusoids you have in your flowgraph and feed all the sinusoids (vis-a-vis the individual Fourier series terms) into the frequency sink

 The output looks like this:

 ![1.png](img/3.png)

-The couloured peaks are the Fourier transforms of the individual sinusoids.
+The colored peaks are the Fourier transforms of the individual sinusoids.
 Do they align with the Fourier Transform of the pure square wave?
-If you add more terms of the fourier series to the sink, how do they compare?
+If you add more terms of the Fourier series to the sink, how do they compare?

 Repeat this exercise for the triangle wave.

-We've been taking fourier transform of the signal everytime we see a plot with frequency in the time axes.
+We've been taking Fourier transform of the signal every time we see a plot with frequency in the time axes.

- We shall visit fourier transforms in detail again that in Lab 5.
+ We shall visit Fourier transforms in detail again that in Lab 5.

 ### 3.3.2.
 Example

-We can also think of this to use gnuradio-companion to graphically get the fourier components of a signal using a fourier transform.
-Create a flow-graph with a signal source->FFT(fourier transform)-> complex to real/imag -> vector sinks.
+We can also think of this to use gnuradio-companion to graphically get the Fourier components of a signal using a Fourier transform.
+Create a flow-graph with a signal source->FFT(Fourier transform)-> complex to real/imag -> vector sinks.
 The output of the real-part contains the cosine components of the transform.
-The imaginary part contains the sine components of the fourier expansion.
+The imaginary part contains the sine components of the Fourier expansion.

-It is also helpful to plot the timeseries to see what your input is and the frequency sink to make it easier to just read off the frequency of the components.
+It is also helpful to plot the time series to see what your input is and the frequency sink to make it easier to just read off the frequency of the components.

 An example flowgraph looks like:
 ![sawtooth](img/4.png)

-The FFT block is a special block which does the fourier transform really fast.
-Play around with the FFT block and your general waveform generator from Lab 1 to take their fourier tranform.
-Use this to read off the fourier series coefficients.
+The FFT block is a special block which does the Fourier transform really fast.
+Play around with the FFT block and your general waveform generator from Lab 1 to take their Fourier transform.
+Use this to read off the Fourier series coefficients.
 This can still be used with a periodic signal with much less obvious structure.

 ---